aelkz/microservices-security/README.md

 Each endpoint has it's own specifity, so in order to drive our test scenarios, I've ended up with 3 simple questions:

 1. This API will be protected by an Integration Layer (FUSE)?
 2. This API will be exposed as a unique service on 3Scale AMP?
+This will enable API self-service subscription for external clients.
 3. This API will be managed by RHSSO (Keycloak) having it's own client-id, groups and roles?

 This lead me to draw this requirements matrix: